 'Cheer up, Annie.
-Fifty isn't old,' said James.
+Fifty isn't old,' said James, misunderstanding the reason for my expression.
 He grinned.
 'At least, that's what my Aunt Fleur told everyone on her last birthday.'

 'I suppose,' I said, not bothering to correct him about the reason for my despondency.
 I tried to change the subject.
 'Do you still swim?'

 'I stopped swimming for a few years when I went to school, but I started training again about five years ago.
 It's the only thing I haven't given up on after a few months,' he admitted.
 'I go swimming four nights a week, although I joined a triathlon club, not a swimming club.'

 'I've thought about that option myself,' I admitted.
 'But I'm not much of a runner.'

 'Cycling is my weak link,' said James.
 We talked about sports until I'd finished the butty, and then James asked the inevitable question.
 'How is Henry?'

 'He was driving Mum and Dad crazy for a while,' I said.
 'He didn't do as well as he should have at school, and in the end he simply stopped going.
 Mum and Dad found out, eventually.
 They were furious with him, and he was in a lot of trouble until he got a job; he's working in a Nissan Dealership, he's now their electric car expert.
 It turns out that he's more hands-on than academic, and he really loves his job.
 What about Al, and Lily, and Rosie and Hugo, for that matter?'

 'Al's working for Dad, and so is Hugo.
 I can't say more than that.
 Official Secrets Act, remember?'